-In this podcast, Frans Johansson interviews creative minds and business leaders on their innovation journey into the intersection of diverse industries, fields, cultures, and disciplines.
-Guests, including illusionist David Copperfield, legendary Nike designer Jason Mayden, and Synchrony Financial CEO Margaret Keane, share how they create the Medici Effect every day, providing listeners with fresh insights and inspiration for how to do likewise in their personal and professional life.
+Frans Johansson interviews creative minds and business leaders on their innovation journey into the intersection of diverse industries, fields, cultures, and disciplines.
+Guests, including illusionist David Copperfield, legendary Nike designer Jason Mayden, and Synchrony Financial CEO Margaret Keane, share how they ignite the Medici Effect every day.
+Listeners gain fresh insights and inspiration that they can apply to their personal and professional lives.
 Listen here or subscribe on iTunes.

 Legendary magician, David Copperfield, uncovers how the Medici Effect helps harness the power of experimentation and bring opposing worlds together in his magical treasure hunt in Musha Cay.
 David also shares why narrative is the driving force behind every big idea, and reveals how to keep an audience in suspense.
 He reveals insights from legendary filmmakers Alfred Hitchcock and Georges Méliès about how to get inspired, and why everything from filmmaking to technology has a touch of magic.

 World-renowned theoretical physicist Lisa Randall reveals how the Medici Effect and working in the Intersection play active roles in her mission to unravel the biggest mysteries in the universe.
 During the conversation, we delve into the unexpected parallels between innovation and supernovas, and explore how to apply the basic principles of physics to the world of business.
 Lisa also talks about her latest book Dark Matter and the Dinosaurs, and reveals how society can mend its strained relationship with science.